One-day cricket's first hat-trick

 Birth of the first Hindu to play Test cricket for Pakistan.
 Anil Dalpat, the first cousin of Danish Kaneria, was one of several wicketkeepers given a chance after the retirement of Wasim Bari.
 On his debut, against England in Karachi in 1983-84, Dalpat kept well to the spin of Abdul Qadir as Pakistan won by three wickets.
 In his nine Tests he made 25 dismissals and a highest score of 52 against New Zealand in Karachi in 1984-85.

-Birth of New Zealand slow left-armer Stephen Boock (pronounced Bock), whose first Test was also the first in which New Zealand beat England, at the 48th attempt.
-That win, in Wellington in 1977-78, was achieved on a seamer's pitch, but even then Boock's figures were typically economical: 1 for 21 in 10 overs.
+Birth of New Zealand slow left-armer Stephen Boock, whose first Test was also the first in which New Zealand beat England, at the 48th attempt.
+That win, in Wellington in 1977-78, was achieved on a seamer's pitch, but even then Boock's figures were typically economical: 1 for 21 in ten overs.
 Later in the series he took 5 for 67 in Auckland.
 When England scored 429 at Trent Bridge the following summer, Boock turned in eye-catching figures of 2 for 29 in 28 overs, 18 of which were maidens.
 Among his 74 Test wickets were best figures of 7 for 87 against Pakistan in Hyderabad in 1984-85.

 The use of three spinners paid off for Pakistan in the opening Test against Australia in Karachi.
 Abdul Qadir, Iqbal Qasim and Tauseef Ahmed bowled Australia out for 116 to go with their 165 in the first innings.
 The three slow bowlers took 17 wickets between them to win the match by an innings and 188 runs.
 Draws in the next two Tests gave Pakistan the series 1-0.

-One of the least successful Test batsmen of all time was born.
+One of the least successful Test batters of all time is born.
 There isn't much doubt that Walter Giffen was only picked for Australia's tour of England in 1893 because his famous brother George twisted a few arms.
 That wasn't the part of Walter's body the Australian selectors had in mind after a Test career that yielded scores of 2, 0, 1, 3, 3 and 2.
 Poor Walter might have done better if he hadn't lost the tops of two fingers in 1886.
 He died in 1949.

 In a Sahara Cup one-dayer in Toronto, Mohammad Azharuddin hit 101 in 111 balls - but Aamer Sohail was Man of the Match for his 97, which made sure Pakistan won the game by five wickets and the series 4-1.
 Appropriate revenge for Pakistan, who had lost the same fixture exactly a year earlier.